 Find a Great Deal on a Rental Car

 - Know your insurance needs before you book.
-First check the credit card with which you will pay for your car rental as it may include insurance coverage.
+First, check the credit card with which you will pay for your car rental as it may include insurance coverage.
 Check the terms and the deductible.
 I had a very positive experience with my Visa card where I had a small accident and the cost was covered, no hassle and no deductible.
 However, if I had been driving a higher class of car I would not have been covered.
 Another option is to be covered by your regular car insurance.
-It may cover your rental car while you're away however your deductible will apply.
+It may cover your rental car while you're away, however your deductible will apply.
 Call your agent or check your insurance agreement.

-How to Keep Your Car Rental Cost Under Control
+How to Keep Your Costs Under Control

 - Ask before you accept the upgrade.
-If you are offered an upgrade ask what it will cost.
+If you are offered an upgrade, ask what it will cost.
 If you ask, the additional cost may be waived if they are upgrading you based on their inventory.
-If you don't ask you could be charged for it.
+If you don't ask, you could be charged for it.
 Always check the rental agreement before you sign to make sure the per diem rate is what you're expecting.

 - Question the need for location-specific insurance.
 Car rental companies will propose additional insurance specific to your destination.
 In Kauai, Hawaii I was offered insurance in case I lost my keys at the beach.
-In Whitehorse, Yukon I was offered insurance in case my windshield was cracked by stone.
+In Whitehorse, Yukon I was offered insurance in case my windshield was cracked by a stone.
 Really?
-In the first case I decided to be careful.
-In the second I knew that my credit card insurance would cover it.
+In the first case, I decided to be careful.
+In the second case, I knew that my credit card insurance would cover it.